Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

 where $\phi_k$ is as mentioned above, and

 for $t_1, t_2 \in [0,T)$.
-As in Step 3 in the proof of Corollary 4.1 in [Z12b], with the aid of (4.3) above and the property of $\phi_k$ on p.18 in [Ku1] and using Lebesgue's dominated convergence theorem (for the RHS of (4.5)) and monotone convergence theorem (for the LHS of (4.5)), we can take limit in (4.5) as $k\rightarrow \infty$ and get
+As in Step 3 in the proof of Corollary 4.1 in \cite{Z12b}, with the aid of (4.3) above and the property of $\phi_k$ on p.18 in \cite{Ku1} and using Lebesgue's dominated convergence theorem (for the RHS of (4.5)) and monotone convergence theorem (for the LHS of (4.5)), we can take limit in (4.5) as $k\rightarrow \infty$ and get

 It follows that

 for any $t\in [0,T)$.
 Combining this with (4.4) we get (4.1).